nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - `cooked r/Chicken Soup`

 Output:
-- If there are sufficient ingredients.
+- If there are sufficient ingredients:
 ```
+cooked r/Chicken Soup
     ____________________________________________________________________________________________________
      Now you have these quantities left for your ingredients: